Gsmyaa/myfirst/README.md

 # myfirst
-this is my firts repo
+this is my firts repository i have created.